 - 1 Chronic Pain/

 - 2 exp arthralgia/ or exp back pain/ or exp headache/ or exp musculoskeletal pain/ or neck pain/ or exp neuralgia/ or exp nociceptive pain/ or pain, intractable/ or fibromyalgia/ or myalgia/

 - 3 Pain/

-- 4 (chronic or subacute or sub-acute).ti,ab.
+- 4 chronic.ti,ab.

 - 5 3 and 4

-- 6 ((chronic or persistent or intractable or refractory or subacute or sub-acute) adj3 pain).ti,ab.
+- 6 ((chronic or persistent or intractable or refractory) adj3 pain).ti,ab.

 - 7 (((back or spine or spinal or leg or musculoskeletal or neuropathic or nociceptive or radicular) adj1 pain) or headache or arthritis or fibromyalgia or osteoarthritis).ti,ab.

 - 8 1 or 2 or 5 or 6 or 7

 - 9 Cannabis/

 - 10 exp Cannabinoids/

 - 11 (cannabis or cannabinoid or cannabinol or marijuana or cannabidiol or phytocannabinoid or tetrahydrocannabinol or dronabinol or nabilone or sativex or "CBD" or "THC" or kratom or khat or qat or psilocybin or hemp or hydroxymitragynine).ti,ab.

 - 12 or/9-11

 - 13 8 and 12

 - 14 limit 13 to english language

-Database: Elsevier Embase
+Database: Elsevier Embase to January 30, 2022

-('cannabis'/exp OR cannabis OR cannabinoid OR 'cannabinol'/exp OR cannabinol OR 'marijuana'/exp OR marijuana OR 'cannabidiol'/exp OR cannabidiol OR phytocannabinoid OR 'tetrahydrocannabinol'/exp OR tetrahydrocannabinol OR 'dronabinol'/exp OR dronabinol OR 'nabilone'/exp OR nabilone OR 'sativex'/exp OR sativex OR 'cbd' OR 'thc' OR 'kratom'/exp OR kratom OR 'khat'/exp OR khat OR 'qat'/exp OR qat OR 'psilocybin'/exp OR psilocybin OR 'hemp'/exp OR hemp OR hydroxymitragynine) AND ('chronic pain'/exp OR 'subacute pain' OR 'subacute pain' OR arthralgia OR 'back pain' OR headache OR 'musculoskeletal pain' OR 'neck pain' OR neuralgia OR 'nociceptive pain' OR 'intractable pain' OR fibromyalgia OR myalgia OR arthritis OR osteoarthrtis) NOT ((animal OR animals OR avian OR bird OR birds OR bovine OR canine OR cow OR dog OR dogs OR cat OR cats OR feline OR hamster OR horse OR lamb OR lamb OR mouse OR mice OR monkey OR monkeys OR murine OR pig OR piglet OR pigs OR porcine OR primate OR rabbit OR rat OR rats OR rodent OR songbird OR veterinar) NOT (human OR patient)) AND ('article'/it OR 'article in press'/it OR 'conference paper'/it OR 'preprint'/it OR 'review'/it) AND [english]/lim AND [embase]/lim NOT ([embase]/lim AND [medline]/lim)
+('cannabis'/exp OR cannabis OR cannabinoid OR 'cannabinol'/exp OR cannabinol OR 'marijuana'/exp OR marijuana OR 'cannabidiol'/exp OR cannabidiol OR phytocannabinoid OR 'tetrahydrocannabinol'/exp OR tetrahydrocannabinol OR 'dronabinol'/exp OR dronabinol OR 'nabilone'/exp OR nabilone OR 'sativex'/exp OR sativex OR 'cbd' OR 'thc' OR 'kratom'/exp OR kratom OR 'khat'/exp OR khat OR 'qat'/exp OR qat OR 'psilocybin'/exp OR psilocybin OR 'hemp'/exp OR hemp OR hydroxymitragynine) AND ('chronic pain'/exp OR arthralgia OR 'back pain' OR headache OR 'musculoskeletal pain' OR 'neck pain' OR neuralgia OR 'nociceptive pain' OR 'intractable pain' OR fibromyalgia OR myalgia OR arthritis OR osteoarthrtis) AND [embase]/lim NOT ([embase]/lim AND [medline]/lim)

-Database: Elsevier Scopus
+Database: Elsevier Scopus to February 7, 2022

-((TITLE(
+(TITLE (cannabis OR cannabinoid OR cannabinol OR marijuana OR cannabidiol OR phytocannabinoid OR tetrahydrocannabinol OR dronabinol OR nabilone OR sativex OR

-cannabis OR cannabinoid OR cannabinol OR marijuana OR cannabidiol OR phytocannabinoid OR tetrahydrocannabinol OR dronabinol OR nabilone OR sativex OR "CBD" OR "THC" OR kratom OR khat OR qat OR psilocybin OR hemp OR hydroxymitragynine) AND (TITLE ("chronic pain" OR "subacute pain" OR arthralgia OR "back pain" OR headache OR "musculoskeletal pain" OR "neck pain" OR neuralgia OR "nociceptive pain" OR "intractable pain" OR fibromyalgia OR myalgia OR arthritis OR osteoarthritis OR "neuropathic pain")) AND NOT (TITLE-ABS-KEY ( animal OR animals OR avian OR bird OR birds OR bovine OR canine OR cow OR d og OR dogs OR cat OR cats OR feline OR hamster OR horse OR lamb OR lamb OR mouse OR mice OR monkey OR monkeys OR murine OR pig OR piglet OR pigs OR porcine OR primate OR rabbit OR rat OR rats OR rodent OR songbird OR vet erinar)) AND (LIMIT-TO (LANGUAGE, "English"))
+"CBD" OR "THC" OR kratom OR khat OR qat OR psilocybin OR hemp OR hydroxymitragynine)) AND (TITLE ("chronic pain" OR arthralgia OR "back pain" OR headache OR "musculoskeletal pain" OR "neck pain" OR neuralgia OR "nociceptive pain" OR "intractable pain" OR fibromyalgia OR myalgia OR arthritis OR osteoarthritis OR "neuropathic pain"))